pickplugins/post-grid/readme.md

 1. Download the plugin and unzip it, make sure its under the folder name "post-grid"
 2. Using an FTP program or CPanel upload the unzipped plugin folder to your WordPress installation’s wp-content/plugins/ directory.
-3. Activate the plugin from the Plugins menu (Dashboard > Plugins > Installed Plugins > Post Grid Combo) within the WordPress admin.
+3. Activate the plugin from the Plugins menu (Dashboard > Plugins > Installed Plugins > Combo Blocks) within the WordPress admin.

 == Frequently Asked Questions ==